pauldennis2/TextQuest/JsonApiDoc.md

 Triggers (all Optional)
 * onSmash - Some obstacles are "smashable".
 This trigger defines what happens when they're smashed.
+* onAttempt - What should happen when the Hero **unsuccessfully** attempts the obstacle.
+* onClear - What should happen when the Hero **successfully** clears the obstacle.

 ### List of Triggered Events